ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:1711070][end:1719250]] So this is why we have to assume classical communication to talk about detecting or using entanglement.

 28:40 [[start:1720470][end:1723640]] So now I want to represent this in a different way.
-[[start:1725770][end:1728226]] Using our little picture earlier, we're going to think of Alice, again as two components, A1 and A2.
+[[start:1725770][end:1728226]] Using our little picture earlier, we're going to think of Alice, again, as two components, A1 and A2.
 [[start:1733070][end:1736890]] They're separable, so they have to communicate classically.
-[[start:1737230][end:1743866]] They have a classical channel that goes through Bob, and they also now share some quantum channel.
+[[start:1737230][end:1743866]] They have a classical channel that goes through Bob, and they also now share some _quantum_ channel.
 [[start:1743968][end:1746060]] They share an entangled state.

-29:06 [[start:1746670][end:1749642]] And the entangled state, of course, is produced by Bob.
+29:06 [[start:1746670][end:1749642]] And the entangled state, of course, is produced by _Bob._
 [[start:1749706][end:1752030]] The _source_ is part of Bob.
-[[start:1752450][end:1763060]] And their detectors, if you want to think about it that way, are located on this boundary B, or their interface with the sources on this boundary B.
+[[start:1752450][end:1763060]] And their detectors, if you want to think about it that way, are located on this boundary B, or their interface with the source is on this boundary B.
 [[start:1763830][end:1774760]] And each of them executes a process that accumulates data from the quantum channel and communicates it to the other observer via the classical channel.

 29:36 [[start:1776010][end:1779842]] Now, this picture illustrates what's called a LOCC protocol.
-[[start:1779986][end:1784250]] LOCC means local operations and classical communication.
+[[start:1779986][end:1784250]] LOCC means "local operations and classical communication."
 [[start:1784830][end:1789766]] So A1 and A2 are each operating locally on their boundary.
 [[start:1789878][end:1800938]] They're making measurements locally on their boundary, and they're communicating via actions locally on their boundary and observations locally on their boundary.

-[[start:1801034][end:1806526]] So, for example, I'm communicating with my computer here.
+30:01 [[start:1801034][end:1806526]] So, for example, I'm communicating with my computer here.
 [[start:1806628][end:1808958]] We can consider it my boundary.

-30:09 [[start:1809134][end:1823094]] And stuff is happening in the environment that's implemented by the internet, and you're receiving those communications locally on your boundary, on your laptop or whatever it is you're using.
+[[start:1809134][end:1823094]] And stuff is happening in the environment that's implemented by the Internet, and you're receiving those communications locally on your boundary, on your laptop or whatever it is you're using.
 [[start:1823292][end:1826360]] So that's what local operations means.

 30:26 [[start:1826890][end:1831890]] And these protocols specifically involve classical communication.